Jo-Anne Dixon DVM

 Jo-Anne is proud to live in a community that cares enough about the welfare of its animals to have a locally funded non-profit no-kill animal shelter.
 Seeing the exciting advances in sheltering practices as well as shelter medicine, she is committed to having the Animal Shelter of the Wood River Valley continue to be a leader in animal sheltering and animal welfare as well as a model shelter for the state.

 Jo-Anne feels that the most rewarding part of her about her job is knowing that she is making a real difference not only by giving a voice to the homeless animals in our community but also in how the Shelter’s work touches and strengthens our community.
-She lives in Hailey with her husband James, their six-year-old twins, Per and Signe, their two sled dogs, JJ and Humpy, her horse, Eli, and Flapjack the cat.
+She lives in Hailey with her husband James, their twins, Per and Signe, their two sled dogs, Onie and Humpy, her horse, Eli, and Pancake the cat.

 Shelter & Volunteer Manager